Back to Dealing with Cold Sores articles

 Stage 5: Healthy Healing

-As your scab starts to flake off, there may be some residual swelling in the area.
-The cold sore is completely healed when the scab and flakiness disappear, leaving healthy skin underneath.
-Cold sores typically don’t leave scars.
+As your scab starts to flake off, there may be some residual swelling in the area, and the skin may be reddish.4 The cold sore is completely healed when the scab and flakiness disappear, leaving healthy skin underneath.

 SOURCES